nile-agi/delta/assets/README.md

-# llama.cpp Web UI
+# Delta Web UI

-A modern, feature-rich web interface for llama.cpp built with SvelteKit.
+A modern, feature-rich web interface for Delta built with SvelteKit.
 This UI provides an intuitive chat interface with advanced file handling, conversation management, and comprehensive model interaction capabilities.

 ## Features